 The makeup category was created in 1981, following the release of David Lynch's "The Elephant Man" in 1980.
 Because the make-up transforming actor John Hurt into John Merrick was not considered a "visual effect," the film was not nominated for any Oscars.
 (Up until then, makeup artists could only receive a "Special Achievement Award" for their work, not a competitive Oscar.)
 Since the creation of the Makeup category, Rick Baker has received both the most nominations (11) and the most awards (7).Often, the Best Makeup Oscar - along with other "technical awards" - go to films that are not likely to clean up in the major award categories.
 For example, in 2010, Baker and his colleague Dave Elsey won for their work on "The Wolfman," a film that was otherwise poorly reviewed.
 The previous year, J.J.
 Abrams' "Star Trek" was given the trophy.
 Often, makeup awards and nominations are given to films that manage to significantly alter the age of the main characters, as with Jim Carrey's elderly uncle character in "Lemony Snicket's A Series of Unfortunate Events" (the 2004 winner) and "Barney's Version" in 2010, in which Paul Giamatti's character ages decades over the course of the film.

 Albert Nobbs is a 2011 drama film directed by Rodrigo García and starring Glenn Close.
 The screenplay is based on a novella by Irish novelist George Moore.
-The film received mixed reviews, but the performances by Glenn Close and Janet McTeer were praised; they were nominated for the Academy Award in ...moresee more on Albert Nobbs
+The film received mixed reviews, but the performances by Glenn Close and Janet McTeer were praised; they were nominated for the Academy Award in the categories of Best Actress and Best Supporting Actress, respectively.
+They also received Golden Globe Award and Screen Actors Guild Award nominations.
+The film was also nominated for the Academy Award for Best Makeup.
+The novella had been earlier adapted as a play titled The Singular Life of Albert Nobbs in which Close starred Off-Broadway in 1982 and for which she won an Obie Award for Best ...moresee more on Albert Nobbs

 The Iron Lady is a 2011 drama and biography film written by Abi Morgan and directed by Phyllida Lloyd. ...more